Arthur Raymond Robinson: Early life

-Born in Pickerington, Ohio, Robinson attended the common schools, graduated from the Ohio Northern University in 1901 (B. Comm.
+Born in Pickerington, Ohio, Robinson graduated from the Ohio Northern University in 1901 (B. Comm.
 Sci.), the Indiana Law School (now Indiana University Robert H. McKinney School of Law) in Indianapolis in 1910 (LL.B.), and the University of Chicago in 1913 (B.Ph.).
 He was admitted to the bar in 1910 and commenced practice in Indianapolis.

 Career

-Robinson was a member of the Indiana Senate from 1914 to 1918, and was the Republican floor leader during the entire period.
-During the First World War he served in the U.S. Army as a first lieutenant, captain, and major, and served in France in the Army of Occupation.
-He resumed the practice of law and was judge of Marion County Superior Court in 1921-1922.
-He resumed the practice of law in Indianapolis, in 1922 and was appointed on October 20, 1925, to the U.S. Senate by Governor Edward L. Jackson and subsequently elected on November 2, 1926, to fill the vacancy caused by the death of Samuel M. Ralston.
+Robinson was a member of the Indiana Senate from 1914 to 1918, he and was the Republican floor leader during the entire period.
+During the First World War, he served in the U.S. Army as a first lieutenant, captain, and major, and served in France in the Army of Occupation.
+He resumed the practice of law and was judge of Marion County Superior Court in 1921–1922.
+He resumed the practice of law in Indianapolis, in 1922 and was appointed on October 20, 1925, to the U.S. Senate by Governor Edward L. Jackson and subsequently elected on November 2, 1926, in the 1926 United States Senate special election, to fill the vacancy caused by the death of Samuel M. Ralston.
 He was reelected in 1928, and served from October 20, 1925, to January 3, 1935; in 1934 he was an unsuccessful candidate for reelection.
 While in the Senate he was chairman of the Committee on Pensions (Seventieth through Seventy-second Congresses).

-Private life
+Freemasonry

-As a Freemason, Robinson was a member of Indianapolis' Capital City Lodge 312 where he served as Master in 1916.
-He was coroneted a 33° Scottish Rite Mason in the Valley of Indianapolis in 1924, and served on the Supreme Council of DeMolay between 1925-27.
+As a Freemason, Robinson was a member of Indianapolis' Capital City Lodge, No. 312, where he served as Master in 1916.
+He became a 33° Scottish Rite Mason in the Valley of Indianapolis in 1924 and served on the Supreme Council of DeMolay between 1925 and 1927.
 He remained a Mason until his death in 1961, and his grave bears a 33° symbol.

 Death

-Robinson practiced law in Indianapolis until his death there in 1961; interment was in Washington Park Cemetery East.
+Robinson practiced law in Indianapolis until his death there in 1961.
+He was buried in Washington Park Cemetery East.